josephbudd/kickwasm/README.md

 The kickwasm WIKI contains important information not included in the CRUD wiki.
 It is a work in progress.

-The WIKI has been updated to kickwasm version 7.0.0.
+The WIKI has been updated to kickwasm version 8.2.0.
+However I still have to add information about using widgets with spawned tab panels.

 ## To Do